Calvinjwala/Redis/README.md

 You can search with exclusion (i.e. search for X, but exclude Y).

 Redis is best used for instant analysis --> it cuts the time to process events since it lives in the Use Redis for your aggregates since it can all be done on one machine.
+It allows for a faster database.
+It gives different access patterns that is typical with a relational database.

+It's good for:
+-Analytics
+- Task Queues         - Small Data
+- Distributed Locks   - Bigger Data
+- Caching             - Geo searches
+- Data that expires   - Configuration Management
+- Cookie storage      - Content distribution
+- Search engines
+- Ad targeting
+- Forums
+- Messaging
+- High-IO workloads

+When Redis does really well...
+- When your data model doesn't fit in a relational model very well
+- When you have high IO requirements
+- When your data fits in memory, or your problem can be sharded
+- When you understand Redis' limitations when it comes to data durability

+Redis is not a database - it's a database construction kit.
+You have to build the functionality through Redis.
+It includes a cache server, messaging server, and aggregate server (incr function allows this)
+It is a shared-memory api server.